"Bringing Seamanship to the Creeks from the River and the Estuary "

 "The Jolly Farmer" wharf and figuring how to moor in a creek which dries

-out between tides, but has a lift of over 2.5m and totally lacks
+out between tides, but has a minimum tidal lift of 2.5m.
+It totally lacks

 |History and Operation of Flash Lock